 Radiotherapy is used to kill and destroy cancer cells.
 It utilises radiation in the form of high-energy x-rays, known as photons, to kill and damage the cancerous cells and prevent their growth and reproduction.
 It can be used as a non-surgical option to treat cancer, and it can also be used to shrink a tumour or in combination with other treatments.

-Head and neck cancer affects areas such as forehead, eyes, nose, mouth, sinuses and any glands or lymph nodes found in this region.
+Head and neck cancer is classed as any tumour that affects the areas including forehead, eyes, nose, mouth, sinuses and any glands or lymph nodes that are also found in this region.
 Brain cancer, although situated in this region of the body is treated differently, as it affects a vital organ that is part of the central nervous system.
 Further information on brain cancer treatment can be found on our brain cancer page.

 Rutherford Treatment Options